 |4.5 inches (12 cm)

 Clown loaches are semi-aggressive, bottom-feeding fish known for hiding.
 These fish are a beautiful black and tan color with four barbells near the mouth.
 Like the cichlid, the clown loach enjoys hiding and will search for small rocks and caves.
-If you provide enough hiding places for the clown loach, it’s unlikely to become aggressive defending its territory and will leave the shell dweller cichlid to enjoy its shells.
+If you provide enough hiding places for the clown loach, it’s unlikely to become aggressive in defending its territory and will leave the shell dweller cichlid to enjoy its shells.

 2. Pleco (H. plecostomus) – Best for Small Tanks